JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 7. Once the dependencies are added, click **Sync Now** to synchronize Gradle files once again.

-After the Gradle Sync is complete, you are done with project configuration and can start writing code.
+After the Gradle sync, you are done with the project configuration and can start writing code.

 > For an in-depth guide on multiplatform dependencies, see [Dependency on Kotlin Multiplatform libraries](https://kotlinlang.org/docs/multiplatform-add-dependencies.html).
 >